-2021 Form 10-K | H&R Block, Inc. Tax Identity Shield®.
-Our TIS program offers clients assistance in helping protect their tax identity and access to services to help restore their tax identity, if necessary.
-Protection services include a daily scan of the dark web for personal information, a monthly scan for social security number in credit header data, notifying clients if their information is detected on a tax return filed through H&R Block, and obtaining additional IRS identity protections when eligible.
+Tax Identity Shield[®].
+Our TIS program offers clients assistance in helping protect their tax identity and access to services to help restore their tax identity, and if necessary, access to services to help restore their tax identity.
+Protection services include a daily scan of the dark web for personal information, a monthly scan for the client's social security number in credit header data, notifying clients if their information is detected on a tax return filed through H&R Block, and obtaining additional IRS identity protections when eligible.

 Refund Advance Loans.
 RAs are interest-free loans offered by our bank partner, which are available to eligible U.S. assisted clients in company-owned and participating franchise locations, including virtual clients.
-In tax season 2021, RAs were offered in amounts of \$250, \$500, \$750, \$1,250 and \$3,500, based on client eligibility as determined by our bank partner.
+In tax season

+2022, RAs were offered in amounts of \$250, \$500, \$750, \$1,250 and \$3,500, based on client eligibility as determined by our bank partner.

-H&R Block Instant RefundSM.
+H&R Block's Instant RefundSM.
 Our Canadian operations advance refunds due to certain clients from the Canada Revenue Agency (CRA), for a fee.
 The fee charged for this service is mandated by federal legislation which is administered by the CRA.
 The client assigns to us the full amount of the tax refund to be issued by the CRA and the refund amount is then sent by the CRA directly to us.

 Small Business Financial Solutions.
-Our Block Advisor certified tax professionals provide small businesses with financial expertise in taxes, bookkeeping, payroll and financial audit support through our office network.
+Our Block Advisor certified tax professionals provide small businesses with financial expertise in taxes, bookkeeping and payroll through our office network.
 Wave provides small business owners with an online solution to manage their finances, including payment processing, payroll and bookkeeping services.